surifirstpin/biplus_documentation/docs/Visualisation Overview FLD.md

 ## Visualization Adds Life to Data

-Click on **Charts** tab to configure different type of visualization images for your query.
+Click on **Charts** tab, to configure different type of visualization images for your query.
 Select the suitable chart that matches your data requirement.

 Under **General** tab click on the type of chart you want to view.